 Schools with Equine Physical Therapy Programs

 Students interested in equine physical therapy may pursue a Doctor of Veterinary Medicine degree, which may include relevant training within the program.
-A few schools offer certificate, associate or bachelor's programs with specific training in equine physical therapy, though these are rare.
-State regulations vary for the practice of equine rehabilitation, medical practice and physical therapy.
+A select number of schools offer certificate, associate or bachelor's programs with specific training in equine physical therapy.

-How to Select an Equine Physical Therapy School
+How to Select a School with an Equine Physical Therapy Program

 Many states define physical therapy as rehabilitation of a human subject, and licensed physical therapists may be authorized to provide the same services to animals under the supervision of a veterinarian.
 Students with a specific interest in equine physical therapy may find certificate or degree programs available.
 Requirements vary considerably, with some programs admitting only licensed veterinarians.
 Students should verify they meet eligibility requirements prior to enrollment.